dwj-cwq/dwj/README.md

 # dwj
 MicroBlog:简易版微博客系统(基于django)

-A simple social networking system called "MicroBlog":
-User account management functions such as user registration/login/mail password retrieval;
-Weibo list, support hotspots (such as the most clicks / comments, etc.) ;
+A simple social networking system called "MicroBlog": /n User account management functions such as user registration/login/mail password retrieval;/n Weibo list, support hotspots (such as the most clicks / comments, etc.) ;
 microblog list (visible to all users);
 Can view Weibo content and comments (visible to all users);